Accessibility Tools

 What is the Procedure for Anterior Hip Replacement?

-Anterior hip replacement surgery is performed under general anesthesia or regional anesthesia.
-You will lie down on your back, on a special operating table that enables your surgeon to perform the surgery from the front of the hip.
-Your surgeon may use fluoroscopic imaging during the surgery to ensure the accuracy of component positioning and to minimize leg length inequality.
+Anterior hip replacement surgery is either performed under general anesthesia or spinal anesthesia with sedation depending on the personalized plan your anesthesiologist will talk to you about.
+You will lie down on your back on a special operating table that enables your surgeon to perform the surgery.
+Your surgeon may use fluoroscopic (X-ray) imaging during the surgery or the Mako robotic arm during the surgery to ensure the accuracy of component positioning.

 What are the Risks and Complications of Anterior Hip Replacement?